FESTIVE FIFTY YEARS AGO 1965 Further Listening – Nos 30-21

 This track comes from a session by Fela Kuti and his Koola Lobitos recorded for Leo Sarkisian’s then-relatively new Music Time In Africa show (available on the Voice Of America and going strong to this day under the care of the excellent Heather Maxwell)

-Click Fela Kuti 1965 Session for Music Time In Africa for more details and further tracks.
+Click for more details and further tracks.

 22. THE RAMSEY LEWIS TRIO “The ‘In’-Crowd”